-Audubon’s Birds and Climate Change Report, published in September 2014, confirmed that climate change is the single greatest threat to North American birds.
+Audubon’s Birds and Climate Change Report, published in 2014, confirmed that climate change is the single greatest threat to North American birds.
 Seven years in the making, the report warns that 314 North American bird species could lose more than half of their current ranges by 2080 due to rising temperatures.
-(For more on the methodology, and links to peer-reviewed articles published out of this research, visit the FAQ page or read the full report.)
+(For more on the methodology, and links to peer-reviewed articles published from this research, visit the FAQ page or read the full report.)

 For those of us who care deeply about birds, from the Wood Thrush in eastern forests to the Burrowing Owl in western grasslands, this is a warning call that demands urgent action.

 The situation is indeed dire—more than half of bird species on the continent are at risk—but there are reasons for hope.
 By identifying which birds are most sensitive to climate change and where those changes are most likely to occur, this research provides a roadmap for future conservation and advocacy efforts.